openvinotoolkit/openvino/docs/Extensibility_UG/Intro.md

 @sphinxdirective

 .. meta::
-   :description: Get to know OpenVINO™ Extensibility API, which allows adding
+   :description: Explore OpenVINO™ Extensibility API, which allows adding
-                 support for models with custom operations and further implementation of them in applications.
+                 support for models with custom operations and their further implementation in applications.

 .. toctree::
    :maxdepth: 1